Tools & Workflow

 What Adobe Still Dominates

-• Firefly AI: Now integrated across all major apps with improved image generation and editing tools
+• Firefly AI: Integrated across all major apps — Generative Fill, Expand, and improved image generation that actually understands context

-• Cloud collaboration: Enhanced real-time sharing and commenting features
+• Cloud collaboration: Enhanced real-time sharing and commenting — still not Figma-level, but usable

 Photoshop: Still the Photo Editing King